Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

 Because the computer makes decisions in order it read them, then if it buys Toothpaste 1 then it will not buy Toothpaste 2.
 However, if he doesn't like Toothpaste 1 the best, then if he thinks Toothpaste 2 is the best he'll buy it.
 Otherwise, he will not buy any toothpaste--which makes sense, computers don't have teeth.

-This almost everything we need to know about `if-then`, two more little catches.
+This is almost everything we need to know about `if-then`, two more little catches.

 First, what do we do if the computer doesn't like any of the Toothpaste and don't want him to just give up?
-We need a way to say, "Look computer, if decided you don't like any, then go ask for help."
+We need a way to say, "Look computer, if you don't like any toothpaste the best then go ask for help."

 In programming language this is known as `if-then-else` statements.
 They are similar to `if-then` but with a contingency clause if something goes wrong.